zanata/zanata-jenkins-plugin/README.md

 Option 2 has the advantage of being flexible.
 You can use all the features and options of [Zanata CLI](http://zanata-client.readthedocs.io/en/release/).
 The disadvantage is, you will need to know how to use Zanata CLI.
 You also need to manually manage source control in your shell script.

+### How to configure a job to listen to Zanata webhook event
+Check the *Accept Zanata Webhook* checkbox under General section, it will open up more fields.
+- The 'URL to register on Zanata' filed is a readonly field for you to register webhook in Zanata.
+See [Zanata webhook](http://docs.zanata.org/en/release/user-guide/projects/project-settings/#adding-a-new-webhook) for more detail.
+- The optional webhook secret for verification of incoming webhooks

 ### How to use it in pipeline build